The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 You can ask your customers to leave a review on their favorite platform either by giving them incentives i.e. 5% on their next purchase or by sending them reminders by SMS or email.

-16. Mentions from local press
+16. Pursue brand mentions and links from local press

 For example, you can get a link from a local (online) newspaper or a magazine related to your niche.